Bash Filters and Text Manipulation are essential for efficient text processing in Linux and Unix systems. With powerful tools like head

 The wc

-command provides counts for words, lines, and characters in a file or input.
-Use options like -l
+(word count) command provides detailed counts of lines, words, and characters in a file or input.
+You can use options like -l

 (lines), -w